tsuza/SModelHexer/readme.md

 </div>

 ## N.B.
-This is still in alpha phase.
+This is still in WIP.
 It's riddled with unwraps and "this will do for now" practices.
 Open an issue to report bugs.
 There will be more updates.

 ##  How to build the app
 1. Clone the repository.